Pankaj-Dhami-007/product-management-system/README.md

-# Product Catalog Management System
+# ProductManagement System

 ### Introduction
-The **Product Catalog Management System** is a comprehensive solution for managing products and categories, designed using **Spring Boot**.
+The **Product Management System** is a comprehensive solution for managing products and categories, designed using **Spring Boot**.
 It includes secure CRUD operations for products and categories, JWT-based authentication and authorization, and RESTful APIs for seamless integration.
 The system is built to ensure scalability, security, and maintainability, making it a robust platform for product management.

 This project also provides detailed API documentation using **Swagger** and includes a **Postman collection** for testing the endpoints.
 By leveraging **Spring Data JPA**, it simplifies database operations and ensures efficient interaction with the underlying database.